pdfclown/pdfclown-common/docs/third-party.md

           SPDX-License-Identifier: Apache-2.0

           -------------------------------------------------------------------------------------------------
-          Changes: `recursivelyCompareJSONArray(..)` modified to handle also XY */
+          Changes: `recursivelyCompareJSONArray(..)` modified to handle also . . .
+         */

         . . .